sajjadGG/book-python/http/protocol.rst

     "HEAD", "Show Headers", "The HEAD method asks for a response identical to that of a GET request, but without the response body."
     "CONNECT", "Connect", "The CONNECT method converts the request connection to a transparent TCP/IP tunnel, usually to facilitate SSL-encrypted communication (HTTPS) through an unencrypted HTTP proxy."
     "OPTIONS", "Show HTTP Methods", "The OPTIONS method returns the HTTP methods that the server supports for the specified URL."
-    "TRACE", "Show Trace" "The TRACE method echoes the received request so that a client can see what (if any) changes or additions have been made by intermediate servers."
+    "TRACE", "Show Trace", "The TRACE method echoes the received request so that a client can see what (if any) changes or additions have been made by intermediate servers."

 HTTP Statuses